Northern Colorado Water Conservancy District: Municipal Subdistrict

 The Municipal Subdistrict, a subordinate organization of Northern Water, was formed on July 6, 1970.
 The subdistrict was set up to take advantage of some unallocated Colorado River water that could also be piped over the divide for the benefit of Northern Waters customers.
 The Windy Gap Project, as it came to be called, provided for the construction of a diversion dam near Granby in Grand County.
 Now the Windy Gap Reservoir is able to divert about 48,000 acre feet of water each year to users within Northern Water's service area.

 Board of Directors

-Directors of the Northern Colorado Water Conservancy District represent eight counties in northeastern, Colorado.
+The Northern Colorado Water Conservancy District directors represent eight counties in northeastern, Colorado.